coreos/docs/README.md

 2. Add an explanation about the translated document to the top of the
    file: "These documents were localized into Esperanto by Community Member <person@example.com> and last updated on 2014-04-04.
-If you find inaccuracies or problems please file an issue on Github."
+If you find inaccuracies or problems please file an issue on GitHub."

 Thank you for your contributions.